Helen Swift Neilson

 Helen Swift Neilson (1869 – 18 June 1945) was an American writer and art collector.

 Biography

 Neilson was the daughter of Annie Maria (née Higgins) and Gustavus Franklin Swift, founder of the meatpacking company Swift & Co.
 Her first husband was Edward Morris, son of Nelson Morris, the founder of Morris & Company, a competitor to her father.
-They had 4 children: Edward Morris, Jr., Nelson Swift Morris, Ruth Morris Bakwin, and Muriel Morris Gardiner Buttinger.
-In 1913, her husband died and in 1917, she remarried to British politician and writer Francis Neilson, with whom she founded the weekly paper The Freeman in 1920.
+They had four children: Edward Morris, Jr., Nelson Swift Morris, Ruth Morris Bakwin, and Muriel Morris Gardiner Buttinger.
+In 1913, her husband died, and in 1917, she married British politician and writer Francis Neilson, with whom she founded the weekly paper The Freeman in 1920.

-She is perhaps best known for her book about her parents called My Father and My Mother.
+She is perhaps best known for her book about her parents, titled My Father and My Mother.

-Neilson died in Chicago.
+Neilson died in Chicago, Illinois.
 She bequeathed several notable paintings to the Metropolitan Museum of Art: